async-aws/aws/docs/integration/symfony-bundle.md

         password: '%env(DATABASE_PASSWORD)%'
 ```

-When `recurcive` option is `true`, AsyncAws Bundle will retrieve all parameters
+When `recursive` option is `true`, AsyncAws Bundle will retrieve all parameters
 within a hierarchy, then will trim the `path` prefix option, replace `/` by `_`
 and uppercase the parameter name. ie. in the above configuration, a parameter
 stored in `/parameters/my-project/database/password` will be referenced by